serifpersia/owotracker2opentrack/README.md

-# owoTrack to OpenTrack Bridge
+# OwoTrack to OpenTrack Bridge

 <img width="852" height="751" alt="image" src="https://github.com/user-attachments/assets/bc361e04-b132-42f8-8907-2403073222c4" />

-A lightweight Python application with a graphical user interface that acts as a bridge between an owoTrack-compatible phone app and OpenTrack for head tracking.
+A lightweight Python application with a graphical user interface that acts as a bridge between an OwoTrack-compatible phone app and OpenTrack for head tracking.

 ## Features